satoshinotebook/BIPs/unlocking-dust-utxos-as-transaction-fees.md

 2. **Consensus Changes**: The consensus rule change allowing miners to claim these UTXOs in coinbase transactions can be implemented in a way that doesn't violate existing validation rules for non-upgraded nodes.
 This requires careful design but is achievable within the soft fork framework.

-3. **Implementation Complexity**: While a hard fork would allow for a more elegant solution, the soft fork approach minimizes disruption to the network while still achieving the core functionality required.

-4. **Precedent**: Previous Bitcoin upgrades like SegWit have successfully used soft fork mechanisms to introduce significant new functionality without requiring all nodes to upgrade simultaneously.
+3. **Precedent**: Previous Bitcoin upgrades like SegWit have successfully used soft fork mechanisms to introduce significant new functionality without requiring all nodes to upgrade simultaneously.

 ### Comparison with Existing Dust Solutions